ShangjinTang/dotfiles/README.md

 chsh -s $(which zsh)
 ```

-Log out and relogin to make sure the shell is changed to `zsh`.
+Log out and re-login to make sure the shell is changed to `zsh`.

 ```bash
 git clone https://github.com/ShangjinTang/dotfiles ~/.dotfiles --branch v3.1.0 --depth=1